Status-Page/Status-Page/README.md

 ## API Documentation
 You can find the API Documentation [here](https://herrtxbias-status.readme.io/reference).

+## Translation
+If you want to help with translation, head over to [my translation Page](https://translate.herrtxbias.net/projects/status-page/).

 ## Running queued Jobs
 To run queue Jobs you should use [supervisor](https://laravel.com/docs/8.x/queues#supervisor-configuration).